 The appointment will last about an hour.
 We ask that you arrive 15 minutes early so we can obtain your child's vital signs, height and weight, and also review your child's medications.
 We ask that you bring a list of your child's medications with you to this appointment.
 This list should include the dose, and how often the medication is given.

 You will meet with one of our physicians or nurse practitioners.
-The provider will review your child's history and examine your child.
-After reviewing your child's history and examining your child, the provider will be able to determine if there are any needs that are not being met.
-They will then put a plan in place as to how best to provide this care.
+After reviewing your child's history and conducting a physical exam, the provider will work with you to identify goals for your child's care, both short-term and long-term.
+Together you will create a plan to address those goals and needs.
 The provider will also ask you if there is anything specific you are looking for our help with.